felipebottega/AI-Audiovisual-Lab/Guide-ComfyUI-WAN-I2V.md

 - guide motion
 - adapt the model to a niche aesthetic
 - compensate for limitations in the base model

-### Why LoRAs matter with WAN 2.2

-WAN is not trained as an NSFW-focused model.
-Because of that, many users rely on LoRAs to push the output toward specific styles or domains.

-That said, the main point is broader than NSFW alone:

-- the base model gives you a general foundation
-- the LoRA gives you a specialized behavior layer

-So LoRAs are useful for many purposes, not only for content restrictions.

 ### One LoRA file vs. separate high/low versions